uswds/uswds/README.md

 We’ve designed the design system to support older and newer browsers through [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).
 The current major version of the design system (3.0.0) follows the [2% rule](https://gds.blog.gov.uk/2012/01/25/support-for-browsers/): we officially support any browser above 2% usage as observed by [analytics.usa.gov](https://analytics.usa.gov/).
 Currently, this means that the design system version 3.0.0 supports the newest versions of Chrome, Firefox, and Safari.

 As of USWDS 3.0.0 we no longer officially support Internet Explorer 11 (IE11).
-We will continue to include IE11 polyfills and prefixing for the first few releases in USWDS 3.x — when we finally drop IE11, we'll make a note in the release notes and in this docmentation.
+We will continue to include IE11 polyfills and prefixing for the first few releases in USWDS 3.x — when we finally drop IE11, we'll make a note in the release notes and in this documentation.

 ## Accessibility